 Frequently asked questions contain basic information about applying and receiving a grant.
 If you did not find the answer to your question, please do contact us.

 The Helsingin Sanomat Foundation promotes and supports research in the communications and the communications industry and interdisciplinary futures research.

 The Helsingin Sanomat Foundation finances post-doctoral projects that are linked to the communications industry.

 In addition, the Foundation awards fellowships to Finnish journalists who are in the middle of their careers to enable them to study at top universities abroad.

 Period of applying a grant

 The Helsingin Sanomat Foundation distributes grants throughout the year.
-Decisions are made approximately three times a year and the outcome is informed via the grant application system.
+Decisions are made twice a year and the outcome is informed via the grant application system.

 The schedule for returning the application can be found in the grant application system.

 Information on decisions

 Grant decisions are informed via application system.
 The decisions are final, and the Foundation will not enter into discussion about the grounds for the decisions.